-Clear arrangements should be in place for communication by the Vice Principal and Chair of ATB with the Chairman of Local Governing Board and LADO in the rare event of an allegation being made against the Principal.

-In cases of allegations against staff, supply staff, contractors and/or volunteers, members of the Local Governing Board need to have accurate information in line with the agreed communication plan and ahead of public speculation or media interest.
+- Clear arrangements should be in place for communication by the Vice Principal and Chair of ATB with the Chairman of Local Governing Board and LADO in the rare event of an allegation being made against the Principal. - In cases of allegations against staff, members of the Local Governing Board need to have accurate information in line with the agreed communication plan and ahead of public speculation or media interest.
 The information given should not breach the reporting restrictions introduced by the Education Act 2011, confidentiality or include unnecessary details.